Who is Margo?

 In September 2012 I started my blog, The Curious Ramber (curiousrambler.com).
 I was just heading off to Florence, Italy to take an Italian course for three months and thought it would be a good way to keep in touch with family and friends.
 I started blogging about my experience in my course and, since I had always had a keen interest in history, I also started writing about that historic city.

 After my return, I realised that I really enjoyed writing about history and culture, so I started searching for interesting stories in Nice, France, my adopted hometown.
 Later, I branched out to all of France, and other places that I visited.
 I believe history is fascinating, often funny, and should never be dull.

 After a few years of blogging, I started to edit and put some of my stories into collections for publishing.
-My first book was French Holidays and Traditions and then came Curious Histories of Nice, France.
-My latest book is Curious Histories of Provence: Tales from the South of France.
+My first book was French Holidays and Traditions, then came Curious Histories of Nice, France, then Curious Histories of Provence: Tales from the South of France.
+My latest book is Berets, Baguettes, and Beyond.
 Click here to visit my Books page.

 Where Else to Find Her?

 Besides writing my blog, The Curious Rambler, I also contributes to:

 - The Good Life France, a magazine about France and all things French.

 - The Riviera Reporter, an English languge news magazine on the French Riviera.

 - The Florentine, an English language news magazine in Florence, Italy.
 (Author page)

 My books can be found on Amazon and other online sellers: